majklovec/cakephp-heat/README.md

 =======
 * copy the archive into Plugin/Heat
 * add CakePlugin::loadAll(); to Config/bootstrap.php
-* create table by importing Confing/Schema/heat.sql
+* create table by importing Config/Schema/heat.sql

+Use
+===
-* insert the element in the layout.ctp right after opening tag <body>
+* insert the element in the layout.ctp
+* add ?heat=1 to url, and you'll see the results

 layout.ctp
 ----------